Inequality and Public Opinion

 Childhood Inequality and Education Policy

-Amber Wichowsky and Condon, Meghan.
-Forthcoming.
+Amber Wichowsky and Meghan Condon.
+2018.
 “Developing Citizen-Scientists: Effects of an Inquiry-based Science Curriculum on STEM and Civic Engagement.”
 The Elementary School Journal.

 Condon, Meghan, Alexandra Filindra, and Amber Wichowsky.
 2016.
 “Immigrant Inclusion in the Safety Net: A Framework for Analysis and Effects on Educational Attainment.”
 Policy Studies Journal 44(4): 424-448.